AI API Pricing Comparison (2026): OpenAI vs Claude vs Gemini Costs

 Conclusion

 Choosing an AI API is not only about model performance but also about long-term cost efficiency.
-Evaluate token pricing, expected usage, and infrastructure scaling before selecting a provider.
+Evaluate token pricing, expected usage, output share, and infrastructure scaling before selecting a provider.

-For simple, high-volume workloads, Gemini Flash-Lite is often cheapest.
-For balanced cost and capability, GPT-5.2 and Claude Sonnet compete.
-For complex reasoning, flagship models justify their premium.
+For simple, high-volume workloads, Gemini 2.5 Flash-Lite is often cheapest.
+For balanced cost and capability, GPT-5 and Gemini 2.5 Pro compete.
+For complex reasoning, Claude flagship models justify their premium.
+Factor in embeddings, tool calls, and caching behaviour for a complete TCO picture.

 Planning Your LLM API Budget?